rodmcnew/RcmUser/README.md

 - Methods for accessing User->properties on demand (properties that are only populated as needed)
 - Methods for doing authentication of user (log in, log out, credential checks)
 - Methods for checking user access (ACL)
+- Other utility and helpful methods are also provided

 ### User ###